pjotrp/bioruby-rdf/README.md

 You can convert the tabular format to RDF by using the included bioruby-table tool.

+To convert GMT input files to RDF use ./templates/gsea/gsea_gmt.erb.

 ### Mapping Affymetrix probes to sequence information, through R/Bioconductor

 [R/Bioconductor](http://www.bioconductor.org/) contains a lot of